tulbureandreit/Defect_tracking_with_ScaledYOLOv4/README.md

-# Andrei defect tracking method for getting rid of multiple counting errors
+# Defect tracking method using ScaledYOLOv4 for getting rid of multiple counting errors

 # Overview